youknowone/UI7Kit/README.md

 UI7Kit is a GUI toolkit to backport flat-style UIKit from iOS7 to iOS5/iOS6.
 Additionally, UI7Kit can be used to patch legacy UIKit to UI7Kit in runtime.

-NOTE: This project is very immature and in progressing.
-It is not a good idea that try this for complex real-world product.
-Reporting or contributing any missing feature would be appreciated.
+NOTE: This project is not very mature yet.
+You may meet some bugs or unexpected behaviors for complex real-world product.

 Goal
 ----